 The President of the Max Planck Society also visited Peru in October 2013, signing an agreement on stepping up research cooperation with Peru’s National Council for Science, Technology and Technological Innovation (CONCYTEC).

 The German Research Foundation has funded four Peru-related projects and the Alexander von Humboldt Foundation is providing funding to a Peruvian scientist.

 Of special note is the research work being done by the German Archaeological Institute’s Commission for General and Comparative Archaeology in Palpa near Nazca in cooperation with Peruvian institutions.

-Under the Federal Foreign Office’s Cultural Preservation Programme, funding is being provided to preserve the La Muña necropolis in Palpa (Nazca culture).
+Under the Federal Foreign Office’s Cultural Preservation Programme, funding was provided to preserve the La Muña necropolis in Palpa (Nazca culture).